-- The only college of nursing in Florida affiliated with a top-ranked AAU university
+- The College of Nursing is the only college of nursing in Florida affiliated with a top-ranked AAU university

-- The UF College of Nursing collaborates with the other HSC colleges – Dentistry, Health Professions, Medicine, Pharmacy and Veterinary Medicine – as well as with the Shands HealthCare System and more than 40 other programs, institutes and centers of excellence located within the University and the UF Health Science Center.
+- The UF College of Nursing collaborates with the other Academic Health Center colleges – Dentistry, Public Health & Health Professions, Medicine, Pharmacy and Veterinary Medicine – as well as with the UF Health Shands Hospital System and more than 40 other programs, institutes and centers of excellence located within the University and the UF Academic Health Center.

 - The College’s founder and first dean, Dorothy M. Smith, pioneered new and controversial approaches to nursing education and practice when she developed a school where knowledge-based clinical excellence was the norm for administrators, faculty members, staff nurses and students alike.

-- The College is a member of the Council on Collegiate Education for Nursing of the Southern Regional Education Board and the American Association of Colleges of Nursing.
+- The college is a member of the Council on Collegiate Education for Nursing of the Southern Regional Education Board and the American Association of Colleges of Nursing.

 - The College of Nursing building is housed in the 173,000 square foot Health Professions/Nursing/Pharmacy complex.
 The state-of-the-art facility provides ample space for the college’s classrooms, offices, and research laboratories, and houses shared resources with the other colleges including a 500-seat auditorium, student services center, and other facilities.

-- College faculty receive funding from a number of sources including the National Institute for Nursing Research, the National Science Foundation, the John A. Hartford Foundation, and the Health Resources and Services Administration.
+- College faculty receive funding from a number of sources including the National Institute for Nursing Research, the National Science Foundation, the John A. Hartford Foundation and the Health Resources and Services Administration.

 - Students are actively involved with faculty members’ research, thus helping students understand and value clinical research.
-Undergraduate nursing students are encouraged to be a part of the UF Scholars program which allows them to shadow a nursing faculty researcher while nursing doctoral students receive strong mentoring and support in pursuit of their dissertation research.
+Undergraduate nursing students are encouraged to be a part of the UF Scholars program, which allows them to shadow a nursing faculty researcher, while nursing doctoral students receive strong mentoring and support in pursuit of their dissertation research.

-- Through affiliations, partnerships and the College’s faculty practice initiatives, faculty members and students provide clinical care to patients in community settings and clinics, statewide home health care, the Veterans Administration system, the Shands HealthCare system, and hospitals and outpatient settings across north Florida.
+- Through affiliations, partnerships and the college’s faculty practice initiatives, faculty members and students provide clinical care to patients in community settings and clinics, statewide home health care, the Veterans Administration system, the UF Health Shands Hospital system and hospitals and outpatient settings across north Florida.

-- In 1998, the college incorporated its Faculty Practice Association, which allows the generation of income used to strengthen the College’s education and research programs, and provides financial incentives to practicing faculty members.
+- In 1998, the college incorporated its Faculty Practice Association, which allows the generation of income used to strengthen the college’s education and research programs, and provides financial incentives to practicing faculty members.
 For both undergraduate and graduate nursing students, practice sites serve as extended classrooms, where they can join faculty members in providing care.
 Twenty-two faculty members work at more than 15 sites across the region.